Edinburgh-Chemistry-Teaching/ResearchTechniques_MD/Session1/Intro2BASH.md

 Unlike your local machine, the file structure of Eddie is different, offering a variety of storage options/locations to cater for different types of work.

-When you log into the machine you automatically land at your home directory.
-Check what it is by typing
+When you log into the machine, you automatically land at your **home directory**.
+Check what it is by typing:

 ```bash
 [nelle@login03(eddie) ~]$ pwd
 ```
-which will show
+which will show:

 ```
 /home/nelle
 ```
-This space is small, default only 10 Gb, and can be used to store cluster configuration files/ job scripts and small amounts of persistent data.
+This home directory space is small, default only 10 Gb, and can be used to store cluster configuration files/ job scripts and small amounts of persistent data.
 It is not suitable for the large files produced by the simulations.

-Instead, there is a large 2 Tb space, shared by all users of Eddie, where we will be running our simulations from.
+Instead, there is a **scratch directory**, a large 2 Tb space, shared by all users of Eddie, where we will be running our simulations from.

 > ***WARNING*** ⚠️  *Files older than one month will be deleted from Scratch directory.*
 > This is enough time for the duration of our course, but if you would like to keep your data, it will have to be moved onto your personal Datastore.